Annette Edmondson: Career

+Alongside her road racing, she continued to compete in track cycling.
+At the 2015 World Championships, she won gold in the omnium and the team pursuit.

+At the 2016 Olympics, she competed in the team pursuit (the Australian team finished 5th) and the omnium (finishing in 8th).

+She competed at the 2019 World Championships, winning gold in the team pursuit.

 Edmondson qualified for the Tokyo 2020 Olympics.
 She was a member of the Women's pursuit team.
 The team consisting of Ashlee Ankudinoff, Georgia Baker, Annette Edmondson, Alexandra Manly, Maeve Plouffe finished fifth.
+She also competed in the omnium and the madison events.

 Edmondson retired from competition after the conclusion of the 2021 UCI Track Champions League in December of that year, having finished third in the women's endurance standings.